-SIZE OF PLANT NEEDED = HUMAN OXYGEN DEMAND (in ml) TO KEEP YOU ALIVE PLANT O2 PRODUCTION (in ml) PER CM2 OF PLANT
+SIZE OF PLANT NEEDED = HUMAN OXYGEN DEMAND (in ml) TO KEEP YOU ALIVE (cm) PLANT O2 PRODUCTION (in ml) PER cm OF PLANT

-Let's fill in our variables on the right using the table on the previous page:
+Fill in our variables on the right using the table on the previous page: (write it out)

-• What is the size of plant required to keep you alive?cm 2 Let's change the units to m 2 to give us a better idea of the size of the plant.
-There are 10,000 cm 2 in on m 2 : To figure out how tall the plant is, we have to find our answer in meters.
-So take the square root of the answer above: What about the fact that there is no sunlight at night?
-Is that going to change your estimated plant size What is the new size of the plant?
+• What is the size of plant required to keep you alive in cm ?cm Let's change the units to m to give us a better idea of the size of an actual plant. • There are 10,000 cm in one m : To figure out how tall the plant is, we have to find our answer in meters. • Take the square root of the answer above: What about the fact that there is no sunlight at night?
+Is that going to change your estimated plant size?

+What is the new size of the plant?